neoforged/.github/primers/26.2/index.md

 - `net.minecraft.world.level.levelgen.feature.configurations`
     - `TemplateFeatureConfiguration` - A configuration for the `TemplateFeature`.
     - `WeightedRandomFeatureConfiguration` - A configuration for the `WeightedRandomSelectorFeature`.
+- `net.minecraft.world.level.levelgen.presets.WorldPresets$Bootstrap`
+    - `makeNether` - Sets the `ChunkGenerator` for the nether dimension.
+    - `makeEnd` - Sets the `ChunkGenerator` for the end dimension.
 - `net.minecraft.world.level.levelgen.structure.templatesystem`
     - `RuleTest#testAgainstWorldState` - Tests the `BlockState` at the given `BlockPos` in the world.
     - `StructureProcessor#evaluatesEntirePieceState` - Whether the structure can process outside of the current chunk.